-Congratulations on purchasing the OM3000-T6V4.
+Congratulations on purchasing the OM3001-T4.

-The T6V4 module allows up to six channels of temperature measurement ranging from -250 to $+1370^{\circ}\text{C}$ (-418 to $+2498^{\circ}\text{F}$) depending on the thermocouple type, and up to four channels of voltage measurement with user-selectable settings of $\pm 5\text{VDC}$ or $\pm 30\text{VDC}$.
-Collected data can be transferred to a PC where it can be analyzed in detail using the MAS Windows® based software supplied in the kit.
+The T4 allows up to four channels of temperature measurement ranging from -250 to +1370°C (-418 to +2498°F) depending on the thermocouple type.
+Collected data can be transferred to a PC where it can be analyzed in detail using the MAS Windows[®] based software supplied in the kit.

-This manual has been formatted to allow you to quickly learn how to use your OM3000.
-Please keep this manual for future reference and read it before operating your OM3000.
+This manual has been formatted to allow you to quickly learn how to use your OM3001.
+Please keep this manual for future reference and read it before operating your OM3001.